 Social media is the wave of the future.
-Eventually, every person and every business will be using social media for networking with their colleagues and customers.
-And, with social media, you can operate your business from your spare-bedroom and do business on a world-wide scale.
+Eventually, every person and business will use social media to network with their colleagues and customers.
+And, with social media, you can operate your business from your spare bedroom and do business worldwide.

-You can easily start networking with customers and suppliers on a global scale, right from your home in the middle of nowhere.
-Be sure to start using LinkedIn, FaceBook, Twitter, and Pinterest first, and be sure to have links to them on your site.
+You can quickly start networking with customers and suppliers globally, right from your home in the middle of nowhere.
+Start with one or two of the mainstream social media sites and provide links to them on your blog.

 Expectation # 6.
 Free Downloads

-Be sure to provide documents that your blog’s visitors can download.
-Things such as your brochure for your products and services, a white paper, a checklist, a chapter of your book, and an ebook, for exammple.
-Provide some of these documents as a free download without asking for their email address.
-For some of them ask for their email address in exchange for the free download.
+Be sure to provide documents your blog’s visitors can download.
+Include your product and service brochure, a white paper, a checklist, a chapter of your book, and an e-book.
+Provide some of these documents as a free download without asking for an email address and some that require an email address.

 Everyone appreciates getting something for free, especially if it can help them with their questions and problems.
-Give them enough good information for free, and eventually they will start buying your books.
-This is a very simple and easy concept to understand and implement.
+Give them enough good information for free, and eventually, they will buy your books.
+This concept is simple and easy to understand and implement.

 1. What do you think your readers expect most from your blog?

-2. Do you have anything to add to this list?
-If yes, what and why?
+2. Do you have anything to add to this list to benefit your blog?